Majid009/Kinara-E-Restaurant-Web-and-Android-App/README.md

 # Kinara-E-Restaurant-Web-App-
 Kinara E-Restaurant is restaurant management system in PHP alongwith Android App.
 Using this system user can order food , reserve room.
 User can leave his/her reviews about foods and service as well.
 There is a Recommender system to recommend foods.
+User can Track the location of delivery boy using android app.

 # Usage
 # Website Settings